#TransWorkQuota in Tucumán: “They are letting the project die due to lobbying by the Church”

 [READ ALSO: Tucumán shouted loudly #JusticeForAyelén]

 “They’re letting the project die because of the Church lobby.
 The Diocese of Tucumán has a lot of influence in the Legislature; they’re always negotiating.
 That’s why they don’t address any projects related to sexual diversity or reproductive health,” Vera del Barco added.
-Presents She contacted legislator Bulacio, but she will not be making any statements at this time.
+Present She contacted legislator Bulacio, but she will not be making any statements at this time.
 This afternoon, at 7 p.m., members of Cetrans and feminist activists will meet to decide on the next steps.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US